Should I Hire a Remodeling Contractor?

 Running the Construction Crews

 Once all the trades are lined up and ready, “get everything in writing.”
 Keep a binder with one per trade to refer to when decisions need to be made quickly.
-Having everything in writing holds the businesses you hired to their promises regarding the quality of materials and workmanship.
+Having everything in writing holds the businesses you hired to their promises regarding the quality of materials and artistry.

 Most homeowners find it challenging to coordinate a project with the busy schedules of multiple crews.
 When a good construction company is on the job, its teams commit to tight schedules.

-A well-managed remodeling general contractor completes the needed tasks efficiently, so projects managed by a professional rarely run behind schedule.
+A well-managed remodeling contractor completes the needed tasks efficiently, so projects managed by a professional rarely run behind schedule.
 We answer questions and resolve any issues early.
 The remodeling contractor has to be on the job regularly, overseeing and inspecting the work.

 Permits and the Associated Inspections